ibm-cloud-docs/schematics/provisioning-terraform-template.md

 To create a workspace, you must specify your workspace settings in a JSON file.
 Then provide the relative path to a JSON file on your local machine that is used to configure your workspace.
 Refer to[Schematics-workspace-new](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) for details.
 {: note}

-Example JSON for using a GitHub or GitLab repository:
+Example JSON by using a GitHub or GitLab repository:
 <pre class="codeblock">
 <code>{
   "name": "&lt;workspace_name&gt;",